-During a 4/40 work schedule, in any week where there is a holiday, affected employees will be on an eight (8) hour per day, five (5) days per week plan for that work period.
-All leaves and vacation time will be accounted for in hours.
-A modified work schedule neither gives additional pay, leave, or vacation benefits, nor does it deprive any employee of benefits.
-The use of any modified schedule is to occur only when it is shown that the mission of the district is not hindered.
+In any of these plans, there may be employees assigned fewer than the full number of hours.
+In any week where there is a holiday, affected employees will be on an eight (8) hour per day, five (5) days per week plan for that work period.
+All leaves and vacation time will be accounted for by hours.
+These alternative plans neither give additional pay, leave, or vacation benefits, nor do they deprive any employee of benefits.
+The use of any alternative plan is to occur only when it is shown that the mission of the district is not hindered.